Picture not described

 You’ll find some similarities between the Chase and Starling mobile banking apps, but Starling’s has a little more to offer.
 Both give you a visual breakdown of spending, but with Starling your transactions will be automatically placed into pre-set categories such as eating out and groceries.
 This then generates daily, weekly to monthly spending insights so you’ll have a clearer idea of what you’re spending where and be able to set budgets.

 Both apps also offer a round-up feature, where your spare change from transactions will automatically be rounded up and saved.
-Starling moves your money to a “Savings Space”, while Chase will move it to a round-up account paying interest of 5% AER.
+Starling moves your money to a “Savings Space” and you can multiply the spare change you save by 2, 5 or 10.
+While Starling doesn’t pay interest on its round-up account, Chase does, paying interest of 5% AER.
 Each year, Chase will move your round-up funds to your current account.

 Your salary can be paid into either your Chase or Starling account, and you can set up direct debits.
 In addition, you can freeze and unfreeze your card in the apps, and contact the customer service teams through in-app chats.
 With Starling, you can also make international payments, but this is not possible with Chase.